 Establish partnerships and agreements with national and international entities for the conservation of biodiversity.

-The Hummingbird Conservancy (THC) was founded in 2005 but its history goes back to the year 1998.
+BIOCONSERVANCY (formerly The Hummingbird Conservancy -THC) was founded in 2005 but its history goes back to the year 1998.
 Its founder, Luis A. Mazariegos Hurtado, Ph.D., after more than 25 years of traveling throughout tropical America and photographing over 200 species of hummingbirds, decided to publish the book “Hummingbirds of Colombia” to contribute to the conservation of endangered species in Colombia.
 Having first hand knowledge of the problems that Andean ecosystems face and their importance for the survival of many endangered species, he proposed the creation of the foundation.
-Through THC, research and conservation initiatives in the northwest Andes of Colombia is supported.
+Through the foundation, research and conservation initiatives in the northwest Andes of Colombia are accomplished.

 Jorge Enrique Orejuela Gartner, PhD, founder and director of the Cali Botanical Garden in Colombia and professor in the environmental sciences department at Universidad Autónoma de Occidente.
 He is the National Geographic 2007 Buffet prize winner for his work over three decades in conservation education, protected area management and sustainable development in the tropics.
 His accomplishments include the establishment of the cloud forest nature reserve, La Planada and also helped establish Utría and Gorgona Island national parks, and Quindío Basin and Calima River nature reserves.
 As a field researcher sponsored for 10 years by the World Wildlife Fund, he paved the way for the establishment of that organization in Colombia.